 At the time these fantastically creative ideas came in I was well down the road with my soup.
-Simple, quick, embracing the indescribable flavor of the ripe peaches, with a slightly tangy compliment of lemongrass and a bit of crème fraiche.
+Simple, quick, embracing the indescribable flavor of the ripe peaches, with a slightly tangy compliment of lemongrass and ginger, with a bit of crème fraiche.
 I could easily drink a gallon of it!

 - 1 ½ tablespoon unsalted Butter

 - 4 large Peaches , ripe yet firm, peeled, pitted, roughly chopped (they will be pureed later)